HeardLibrary/digital-scholarship/manage/control/github/projects.md

 Enter a title for the issue and write text explaining the issue in the box.
 You  can use the *@mention system* to make sure that relevant people are informed about the issue.
 In a comment on an issue or pull request, if you type the `@` symbol followed immediately by a user or team's GitHub username, a notification will be generated addressed to that user.
 If the user has enabled email notifications, he or she will get an email containing the text of the comment and a link that will jump the user directly to the comment or pull request page.

-If you want to assign the issue to some particular team member, clicking on the Assignees item will give a dropdown list of collaborators.
+If you want to assign the issue to some particular collaborator, clicking on the Assignees item will give a dropdown list of possibilities.

 It's also a good thing to assign a *label* to the project.
 Labels are like tags in other systems.
 Assigning a label categorizes the issues so they can be searched.
 It's also a very visual way to know the status and category of an issue and shows up in the issues list.